HyperATL*: A Logic for Hyperproperties in Multi-Agent Systems: Experimental Evaluation

 \section{Experimental Evaluation}

 As indicated by our lower bounds, \HyperATLS{} model checking for the full logic is not practical.
-Instead, we pursue fragments of \HyperATLS{} with tamable complexity.
-We focus on formulas of the form $[\llangle A_1 \rrangle \pi_1.~\cdots \llangle A_n\rrangle \pi_n.] \varphi$ where $\varphi$ is quantifier-free.
-This simple fragment of \HyperATLS{} is expressive: It subsumes alternation-free \HyperLTL{} specifications, many security specifications such as simulation-based security (\Cref{sec:simSec}), the game-based model checking approximation from \cite{CoenenFST19} (\Cref{sec:coenen}), and the asynchronous approach in (\Cref{sec:async}).
-Model checking a formula in the above fragment can be reduced to the solving of a parity game by building the product of the CGS with a DPA for $\varphi$\footnote{We account for the order of move selection by simulating a single step in the CGS (and DPA) with multiple intermediate steps where all agents in the same stage fix their move incrementally. }.
-We implemented \texttt{hyperatlmc}, a prototype model checker for this fragment which uses \texttt{rabinizer4} \cite{KretinskyMSZ18} and \texttt{pgsolver} \cite{FriedmannL09} as subroutines.
+Instead, we focus on formulas of the form $[\llangle A_1 \rrangle \pi_1\ldots \llangle A_n\rrangle \pi_n]~\psi$ where $\psi$ is quantifier-free.
+In terms of model checking complexity, this fragment is much cheaper than full \HyperATLS{}; it is $2$-\EXPTIME{}-complete in the size of the specification (as the fragment still subsumes \LTL{} realizability) and \PTIME{}-complete in the size of the system.
+This fragment of \HyperATLS{} is expressive: It subsumes alternation-free \HyperLTL{} specifications, many security specifications such as simulation-based security (\Cref{sec:simSec}), the game-based model checking approximation from \cite{CoenenFST19} (\Cref{sec:coenen}), and the asynchronous approach from \Cref{sec:async}.
+Model checking a formula in the above fragment can be reduced to the solving of a parity game by building the product of the game structure with a deterministic parity automaton for $\psi$.
+We account for the order of move selection by simulating a single step in the CGS with multiple intermediate steps where all agents in the same stage fix their move incrementally.